What’s the point of looking at data when the event’s already happened?

-The HackHunter engine can be dynamically changed to analyse and process data on the sensor (front-end) or by the engine (back-end), giving granular control and flexibility so analysis and processing is always optimised and carried out in the quickest way.
+The HackHunter engine can be dynamically changed to analyze and process data on the sensor (front-end) or by the engine (back-end), giving granular control and flexibility so analysis and processing is always optimized and carried out in the quickest way.

 Full pcap data can also be stored for later analysis if required.

 And HackHunter can provide detailed Information about each individual WiFi source, such as MAC address, device type, specific communication types, connected devices etc.